decision-labs/spacialdb-devcenter/pages/Import-OSM.md

 should install it.
 Note that currently this installs the `default.style` config file into the `/usr/local/share/osm2pgsql/` folder, but you can always get it manually from here: [[default.style|http://svn.openstreetmap.org/applications/utils/export/osm2pgsql/default.style]]

-## Download OpenStreetMap data from CloudMade or Export Tab
+## Download OpenStreetMap data from CloudMade, Geofabrik or Export Tab

 The [[CloudMade Downloads|http://downloads.cloudmade.com/]] site contains extracts of OpenStreetMap data from different places around the world.
 The Just navigate to the continent and then city you are interested in and download the appropriate `*.osm.bz2` file.
 For example: